apurbzz-1994/notion_habit_tracker_cli/README.md

 nhabittracker create "your_habit_name"
 ```

-For adding a streak to the streak counter for the habit:
+For incrementing the streak-counter for the habit.
+This also supports adding an optional message:
 ```
-nhabittracker add "your_habit_name"
+nhabittracker add "your_habit_name" -m "optional message"
 ```